halfhorst/dotfiles/README.md

 - [ ]  Add inventory of plugins included
 - [ ]  Add flags for things like ignoring fonts and sudo commands
 - [ ]  Rename path_mods script
+- [ ]  saving old dotfiles needs to follow symlinks.
+ALso it silently fails to stow
 - [ ]  Add lazygit
 - [ ]  Have stow ignore vim/colors/
 - [ ]  Add gotop